LGN520/farreach-public/ycsb-implementation.md

 					* NOT use cluster 8, 29, and 49: avg value size is too large -> large writes/reads may be dominant
 				+ If Twitter traces do not work, as TPC-C is not suitable, we may try db_bench
 				+ FUTURE: Try more clients, e.g. 128*2, until saturating the bottleneck server (backup 64-client keydump files, redo keydump for 128-client)
+			- DEPRECATED: Update benchmark.md to guide users to download and store Twitter traces into the specific path with required filename
 		* Exp 4 on dynamic patterns
 			* NOW: disable key popularity cahnge in dynamic rulemap for stable in exp4
 				- Use workloadname=synthetic, dynamic_ruleprefix=static/stable to get the results of static pattern w/ only 2 servers (w/o server rotations) during 70 seconds